-We noted control deficiencies in the areas of access controls, network security controls, and configuration management that contribute to an aggregated significant deficiency in information system controls.
+We noted deficiencies in access controls, network security controls, and configuration management that contribute to an aggregated significant deficiency in information system controls.
 While SSA continued strengthening controls over its information systems and IT, many of the control deficiencies from past audits persisted.
-We noted that SSA developed several plans, strategies, and initiatives to address control deficiencies noted in past audits.
-However, these deficiencies continued to exist because of one, or a combination, of the following.
+SSA has developed several plans, strategies, and initiatives to address control deficiencies; however, these deficiencies continued to exist because of one, or a combination, of the following: